BeingMudita/GULLAK/Readme.md

 # 🏺 GULLAK - Your Personal Memory Vault 🏺

 GULLAK is a MERN (MongoDB, Express, React, Node.js) web application that allows users to store and cherish their memories.
-Users can add, update, and delete memories, upload photos, and search for memories by a specific date or date range.
+Users can add, update, and delete memories, upload photos, and search for memories by a specific person or the with whom they shared the memory.

 ## ✨ Features